Anilpatil40/INSTAGRAM_CLONE/README.md

 The app is like Instagram to show post and upload post.

 ## FEATURES
-1. seeing posts
+* seeing posts
-2. uploading posts
+* uploading posts
-3. posts supposrts images
+* posts supposrts images
+* updating user information

 ## THIRD PARTY LIBRARY USED
 * FitButton